5 uncertainties business owners face: are you forecasting change?

 2. Maintaining your cash position

 We’re aware that this isn’t always the simplest of tasks.
-If you find a high percentage of your sales are on credit, there’s a greater risk of your cash flow suffering.
+If you find a high percentage of your sales are on credit, there’s a greater risk of your amount of cash flow suffering.

 Keep a handle on your financial incomings and outgoings with Futrli.
 If you’re able to play out scenarios in your head for your business but aren’t sure you can afford to make them happen, have a look at our Scenarios section.
 Input your own data with real-time predictions, giving you confidence in each decision you make, therefore more control over where your money is actually going.